yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager-cli.md

 Specifies the password of the target database.

+If you don't provide a password via the CLI during any migration phase, yb-voyager will prompt you at runtime for a password.

-If the password contains special characters, enclose it in single quotes.
+If the password contains special characters that are interpreted by the shell (for example, # and $), enclose it in single quotes.

 ### --target-db-name

 Specifies the name of the target database.

+Default: yugabyte

 ### --target-db-schema